Xarpet/SICP_Notes/SICP Notes.md

 The formal parameters of a procedure is a *bound variable*, and the procedure definition `binds` its formal parameters.
 The set of expressions for which a binding defines a name is called the *scope* of that name.
 If a variable is not bound (that is, it being global) it's called a *free* variable.

-Another way we can achieve name isolation is by localizing subprocedures.
-In our previos code, although the only procedure that matters to the user is `sqrt`, we are also taking the names of `good-enough?` and `improve`, which we cannot use later on.
-Therefore, we could *localize* the subprocedures by doing this:
+Another way we can achieve name isolation is by localizing sub procedures.
+In our previous code, although the only procedure that matters to the user is `sqrt`, we are also taking the names of `good-enough?` and `improve`, which we cannot use later on.
+Therefore, we could *localize* the sub-procedures by doing this:

 ```scheme
 (define (sqrt x)